JGpGH/golfu/README.md

 ### [element module](element)
 any Indexable is storable, any Evictable can be kept explicitely in memory
 ### [coldstorages module](coldstorages)
-file based implementation of a cold storage using gob
+file based implementation of a cold storage using gob for encoding

 ## notes
 Don't use in production. <br>